Take it easy and make my Slow Cooker Spaghetti Sauce Fresh Tomatoes after a long day harvesting tomatoes and basil from your garden.

 - Fresh ground pepper and salt to taste

-- Combine all the ingredients (except for fresh basil) in your slow cooker and cook all day on low (or 4 hours on high).
+- In the morning: Combine all the ingredients (except for fresh basil) in your slow cooker and cook all day on low (or 4 hours on high).

 - Season to taste with salt, pepper, and then stir in the chopped fresh basil.
 Serve over pasta.
 (Whole wheat angel hair is my favorite.)